open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### Set Attributes

-A `Span` should have the ability to set attribute associated with it.
+A `Span` MUST have the ability to set attributes associated with it.

 An `Attribute` is defined by the following properties:
 - (Required) The attribute key, which must be a string.